 - Lacks luxury compared to cashmere

-Cashmere is another natural fabric, made from the hair of goats.
-It’s incredibly luxurious European fabric and is very lightweight and soft.
+Cashmere is another natural fabric made from the hair of goats.
+It’s an incredibly luxurious fabric and is very lightweight and soft.

-Cashmere is indeed hygroscopic and naturally breathable, which makes it good for all-year use.
-It can be a great choice for every occasion, whether it’s a casual or formal event.
+Cashmere is indeed hygroscopic and naturally breathable, making it good for all-year use.

 - More luxurious